Meat: Domestication

+Intensive animal farming

+In the postwar period, governments gave farmers guaranteed prices to increase animal production.
+The effect was to raise output at the cost of increased inputs such as of animal feed and veterinary medicines, as well as of animal disease and environmental pollution.
+In 1966, the United States, the United Kingdom and other industrialized nations, began factory farming of beef and dairy cattle and domestic pigs.
+Intensive animal farming became globalized in the later years of the 20th century, replacing traditional stock rearing in countries around the world.
+In 1990 intensive animal farming accounted for 30% of world meat production and by 2005, this had risen to 40%.

+Selective breeding

-Modern agriculture employs a number of techniques, such as progeny testing, to speed artificial selection by breeding animals to rapidly acquire the qualities desired by meat producers.
-For instance, in the wake of well-publicised health concerns associated with saturated fats in the 1980s, the fat content of United Kingdom beef, pork and lamb fell from 20–26 percent to 4–8 percent within a few decades, due to both selective breeding for leanness and changed methods of butchery.
-Methods of genetic engineering aimed at improving the meat production qualities of animals are now also becoming available.
+Modern agriculture employs techniques such as progeny testing to speed selective breeding, allowing the rapid acquisition of the qualities desired by meat producers.
+For instance, in the wake of well-publicized health concerns associated with saturated fats in the 1980s, the fat content of United Kingdom beef, pork and lamb fell from 20–26 percent to 4–8 percent within a few decades, due to both selective breeding for leanness and changed methods of butchery.
+Methods of genetic engineering that could improve the meat-producing qualities of animals are becoming available.